mzwoelfer/nextbike-city-analysis/visualization/docs/README.md

 # Docs - Visualization - Nextbike City Analysis

 ## ToDOs & Features
-- Play button higher up in the screen (mobile)
+- [X] Play button higher up in the screen (mobile)
-- Make table with entries sortable, for every column
+- [ ] Make table with entries sortable, for every column
-- Make map almost fullscreen, table below.
+- [X] Make map almost fullscreen, table below.
-- "burn" multiple trips on same trip into the map.
+- [ ] "burn" multiple trips on same trip into the map.
 Visualize heavily used routes
-- Add fading effect: When the tirp ends, the start point is at 50% opacity
+- [ ] Add fading effect: When the tirp ends, the start point is at 50% opacity
-- Add download button for data
+- [ ] Add download button for data
+- [ ] Add "back to top" button

 - Slicker info box and controls:
     - Time, play and pause button and date + previous/next day in top row